dragon66/pixymeta-android/README.md

 # pixymeta-android
 Standalone Android version of PixyMeta.
-Not tested on Android device yet!!!
+Tested on Android Nexus4 Virtual device only!!!